rpolenthon/homemanagerapp/README.md

 # Homemanager App for Homebridge and HOOBS

-Feel free open a issue.
+Feel free to open a issue.